 - Funeral expenses: Similarly, if you paid for the deceased’s burial or funeral, you may be able to sue for compensation on that basis.

-- Loss of financial support: We can calculate how much money the deceased would have earned over the course of their career and how much of that money would have gone to support each survivor.
+- Loss of financial support: We can calculate how much money the deceased would have earned in lost wages over the course of their career and how much of that money would have gone to support each survivor.

-What and how much you can recover in damages will depend on a variety of factors, including your relationship to the deceased and how much time elapsed between the deceased’s injury and death.
+What and how much you can recover in damages will depend on a variety of factors, including your relationship to the deceased and how much time elapsed between the deceased’s injury, pain and suffering, and death.
 Instead of trying to navigate these intricacies alone, let Distasio Law Firm help.
 We can explain all your rights and responsibilities and fight hard for a fair settlement, which is why contacting a wrongful death lawyer at Distasio Law Firm is so important.

 Medical Malpractice Cases